open5e/open5e/source/monsters/tome-of-beasts/M/mask-wight.rst

 hit, reach 5 ft., one target. *Hit:* 19 (2d12 + 6) bludgeoning
-damage plus 11 (2d10) necrotic damage, and the target must succeed on a DC 17 Wisdom saving throw or gain 1 level of exhaustion.
+damage plus 11 (2d10) necrotic damage, and the target must succeed on a DC 17 Wisdom saving throw or gain 1 level of :ref:`srd:exhaustion`.
 The target recovers from all exhaustion caused by the enervating spiked gauntlet at the end of its next long rest.

 **Wail of the Forgotten (Recharge 6).** The mask wight emits an ear-piercing wail.
-All creatures within 30 feet of the wight take 65 (10d12) thunder damage and are permanently deafened;
+All creatures within 30 feet of the wight take 65 (10d12) thunder damage and are permanently :ref:`srd:deafened`;
 a successful DC 17 Charisma saving throw reduces damage to half and limits the deafness to 1d4 hours.
 Targets slain by this attack are erased from the memories of every creature in the planes, all written or pictorial references to the target fade away, and its body is obliterated—the only exception is those who personally witnessed the death.
-Restoring such a slain creature requires a wish or divine intervention; no mortal remembers the creature’s life or death.
+Restoring such a slain creature requires a :ref:`srd:wish` or divine intervention; no mortal remembers the creature’s life or death.